 Now, more than ever, employees want opportunities to learn, grow and develop.
 Get stingy with those opportunities and you may see employees leave – physically or psychologically.

-IDP: Individual Development Plan or Impediment to Dialogue and Progress? – People & Strategy, the Professional Journal of HRPS
+IDP: Individual Development Plan or Impediment to Dialogue and Progress? – People & Strategy, the Professional Journal of HRPS (PDF)

 Business is about getting results, closing sales, bringing in new clients and balancing books.